What Kind of Flour is Used to Make Roux

 The main purpose of a roux is to thicken sauces, gravies, soups, broths, and similar dishes that require thickening.
 Adding the roux to soups and stews is what gives them the creaminess and the thick texture we enjoy.

 However, roux does more to your dishes than simply thickening its texture.
-It also adds a flavor that comes from the wonderful combination of bread and butter (or oil, but more on that later).
-To put it simply, no gravy or stew would ever be half as tasty without a roux.
+It also adds a flavor from the beautiful combination of bread and butter (or oil, but more on that later).
+Simply put, no gravy or stew would be half as tasty without a roux.
 It’s practically a must-have for all types of creamy dishes.

 How Do You Make a Roux?

 Most recipes for making a roux require butter, but you can use vegetable oil instead.
-Butter has a deeply rich flavor which is why it is preferred by traditional cooks, but making a roux with oil will bring about the same result.
+Butter has a vibrant flavor, which is why traditional cooks prefer it, but making a roux with oil will bring the same result.

 Instructions: